jackterranova/ejb2-sandbox/docs/ejb-background.md

 The EJB spec describes how to interface with client processes and other existing (even non-Java) systems, including compatibility with CORBA.
 It defines specialized components in the enterprise system and was the first major and successful attempt to leverage Java as a way to create robust enterprise systems with a more defined separation of application concerns.

+### Couldn't you just write lighter weight apps that could run in Tomcat?
+What does EJB do that Servlets/JSPs can't?

+The short answers are yes and nothing.

+The longer answers are more complicated and of course depends on what your application(s) needs were and how scalable you needed your services to be.

+EJB containers were intended to take on lower level tasks like concurrency, transactionality, security and scalability, allowing developers to focus on core business logic.

+As long as developers had to manage these concerns and were willing to do so in their own code (and there have always been Java frameworks to do so), a servlet engine like Tomcat would work fine.

+For example, if your application just requires some business logic and needs to talk to a database, then a servlet or 2 and some JDBC might work fine (with added coding around the JDBC connection pooling and transactions).
+Using an EJB in such a scenario would likely be overkill despite the fact that the EJB container could handle db connection pools and transactions for you.

+As an application becomes more complex with more specialized components (e.g. dbs, message queues, concurrency, disctibuted tranaction maangement etc), the usefuleness of EJB quickly becomes apparent.

+A great and highly recommended article on this topic can be found here: https://www.javaworld.com/article/2077826/tomcat-in-the-enterprise.html.

 ### What has replaced EJBs

 One of the big drawbacks of EJB was its reliance on heavyweight containers like Websphere and Weblogic.
 Writing EJBs had a direct dependency on the libraries provided by Java EE servers.